Pascal-Rutter/Rock-Paper-Scissors/README.md

 -Gained some experience with String-manipulation and comparisons -Event though it worked fine; for the future should probably plan the returns and functionality of essential functions ahead with the functions that use them in mind.

+23.10.20
+Next plan:
+Implementing a UI using JavaScript